GenomicDataInfrastructure/gdi-userportal-docs/content/docs/application-architecture/_index.md

 * Centralized and standardized security management;
 * Observability (logging and monitoring);
 * Resiliency (caching, circuit breaking, retries…);

-TODO Image here

-* front-end - Responsible to interface the final users and the other modules.
-* authentication - Whenever authentication is requires, this module will be responsible to collect from AAI and REMS the GA4GH passport and visas.
-* Rest API - Whenever the user wants to query throughout the datasets or list access requests, this module will provide a common interface for all the other components.

 ### Key Design Decisions